Who is TheMacGuy? What's this free software?

 TheMacGuy is Barry Levine.
 I've been an El Paso resident since 1985 and a Macintosh user since 1986.
 I worked in manufacturing for 17 years in sales, product development and, finally, information technology and software development.
 In 1996, I designed the structure, procedures, and reports used for Connected Accounting's Manufacturing module and was CIO for MFI Int'l, Inc. from 1987 through 1996.

 Since 1986, I've been a member and, often, an officer in the El Paso Macintosh User Group, a non-profit, 501c3 organization providing assistance to novice Mac users.
 As many Apple products aren’t necessarily Macs but iOS devices, EPMUG has become the El Paso Apple User Group (EPAUG).
-You may join EPAUG here.
+UPDATE: As of 2020, EPAUG is not longer operating.
+We had plenty of "greybeards" (wizards) but not enough novices who needed help.

 Since 1991, I've been TheMacGuy for the El Paso area providing technical support, upgrades, system engineering services, and contract programming and database design.